raspberrypilearning/doodle-detector/en/step_3.md

 ## Draw some examples

 You are going to draw two different images several times.
-This will teach your machine learning model to tell the difference between the two drawings.
-We have chosen banana and apple, but you can choose other things to draw if you prefer.
+This will teach your machine learning model to tell the difference between the two things you will draw.
+We have chosen a banana and an apple, but you can choose other things to draw if you prefer.

 --- task ---
-+ Click on **+Add new label** on the top right of the screen and add a label called `banana`.
++ Click on **+ Add new label** on the top right of the screen and add a label called `banana`.
 --- /task ---

 --- task ---